 - Coronary bypass surgery.
 In more severe cases, coronary bypass surgery may be recommended.
 This involves open heart surgery.
 A surgeon will remove a healthy blood vessel from your leg and use it to bypass a blocked or damaged artery in your heart.
 According to a 2018 study, women tend to have coronary bypass surgery less often than men.

 The risk factors for heart disease are complicated and include genetics, other biological factors, and general health and lifestyle factors.

 While you may not be able to completely eliminate your risk of heart disease, you can take steps to reduce it.
 These include:

 - Get your blood pressure checked regularly.
 If it’s high, work with your doctor to lower it.
 This may include medication and lifestyle changes.

 - If you smoke, seek help to quit.
 This can be difficult, but a doctor can help create a smoking cessation plan that’s right for you.

-- If you have risk factors for diabetes, such as family history, get your blood sugar tested.
+- If you have risk factors for diabetes, such as family history or obesity, get your blood sugar tested.